Skip to main content

 The Workshop, the Screen, the Wall

-Bell was co-owner of Kilby Court alongside her husband Phil Sherburne, who founded the venue in 1999.
+Bell grew up in Tennessee and came to Utah for school, graduating with a BFA in Printmaking from the University of Utah.
+She was co-owner of Kilby Court alongside her husband Phil Sherburne, who founded the venue in 1999.
 But her real contribution was visual.
-Working out of Sherburne's workshop, Bell hand-crafted screen-printed fliers with a distinctive colorful, cartoon-like style.
+Working out of Sherburne's workshop, Bell hand-crafted screen-printed fliers with a distinctive colorful, cartoon-like folk-art style.
 She plastered them across Salt Lake City for upcoming shows.
-A 2002 poster for Mates of State, Currituck County, and Redd Tape became one of her early standouts.
+Posters for Cursive, The Gloria Record, Sweep the Leg Johnny, and a 2002 show for The Manges became collector's pieces almost immediately.

 In Sherburne's words